6andrey/learn-salesforce/learning/certifications/salesforce-experience-cloud-consultant/salesforce-experience-cloud-consultant-notes.md

 Manage user and guest user visibility on a sity-by-site basis:
 > Setup -> Digital Experiences -> Click `Workspaces` on a site -> Click `Administration` -> `Prefernces` -> Select `See other members of this site` or `Let guest users see other members of this site` -> Click Save

-Site User Visibility Best Practives for Guest Users:
+Site User Visibility Best Practives for Guest Users

 * Hide `Knowledgeable Users` and `Reputation Leaderboard` components to protect identity of most active users
 * Never use `View All Users` permission for guest users
 * Never use the `Site User Visibility` in Sharing Settings